-Continuing our coverage of boots, we take up another very popular style called the Chukka boot.
-Previously we covered Jodhpur and Chelsea boots, and while the two were similar in some respects they were also distinctively different.
+Continuing our coverage of boots, we take up another very traditional style called the Chukka boot.
+Previously we covered Jodhpur and Chelsea boots, and while the two were similar in some respects, they were also distinctively different.
 The Chukka boots also share a few similarities with them.
 In this case, the name ‘ Chukka’ itself is derived from the game of Polo and thus linking them, however superficially, to the Jodhpur boot that was designed specifically for Polo.
 Upon closer examination, the connections between the two become more perceptible.

 How the Chukka Boots Got Their Name